NeuromancersIITBBS/VehicleTrackingSystem_React/README.md

 ### Driver Page

 The driver page is very similar to the user page.
-It contains google-map and user-panel, along with the driver login modal.
+It contains google-map, user-panel, and driver login modal.

-Components used: map, DriverLogin, DriverPanel.
+Components used: Map, DriverLogin, DriverPanel.

 ![Driver Page PC](./ScreenShots/DriverPC.JPG "Driver Page in PC")
 ![Driver Page Mobile](./ScreenShots/DriverMobile.JPG "Driver Page in Mobile")

-When no driver has logged in, this page will prompt a login/register modal.
-After a new driver registers, the admin needs to manually verify that driver (contact Secretary-Neuromancers for new registration).
+When no driver has logged in(i.e., no driver access token is stored in the local storage), this page will prompt a login/register modal.
+After a new driver registers, the admin needs to manually verify that driver (contact Secretary-Neuromancers for new registrations).
 After a successful login, the driver will be able to access the driver controls, and the front-end will receive an access token valid for 3 hours.
 The access token is stored in local storage, and it is required in every subsequent communication with the backend on driver page.

 The driver also needs to give location access after logging in.
 In case the driver denies location access, this page will prevent him from updating his data.
 After successfully getting the location permission, the driver login modal will register the driver on the backend with location data.
 All the connected devices are informed to add a new driver on the map.

 The driver-panel updates driver's location after every 3 minutes (Duration can be changed by changing the value of `DRIVER_LOCATION_UPDATE_INTERVAL` in /src/Data/Constants.js).
 The driver can also modify the number of occupied seats, status, and destination from the driver-panel.
 The marker of the driver depends on the status and destination.
 The driver can also log out using the LOG OUT button on the driver-panel.
 This button will inform the backend to remove the driver, and it will also delete the access token from the local storage.
+The access token is deleted automatically after 3 hours.
 (Note: Drivers must not share the access token)

 Areas of Improvement:
 1. Make navigation bar accessible when the driver login modal is open